electron/electron/docs/api/command-line-switches.md

 Enables remote debugging over HTTP on the specified `port`.

+### --resources-path=`path`

+Sets the resources path of an Electron application to the specified directory, this means that `process.resourcesPath` will point to it.
+If it's absent or an invalid path is passed then it falls back to the default value of the `resources` path relative to the Electron binary and emits an error message to the log if the path doesn't exist.
+It's ignored if the application is packaged or the `embeddedAsarIntegrityValidation` fuse is enabled.

 ### --v=`log_level`

 Gives the default maximal active V-logging level; 0 is the default.
 Normally